 This section summarizes the tasks necessary to configure your system for the first time.
 This list also follows the order in which this guide is organized.
-Before you begin configuring the system, ensure that the system has been properly installed as described in the MiVoice Connect Planning and Installation Guide.
+Before you begin configuring the system, ensure that the system has been properly installed as described in the MiVoice Connect Planning and Installation Guide

-- Launch Connect Director as described in Starting Connect Director. - Register the Mitel software and request a license key or keys.
-For more information, see Installing a License Key.
+- Launch Connect Director as described in Starting Connect Director on page 16. - Register the Mitel software and request a license key or keys.
+For more information, see Installing a License Key on page 32.